Thomas Baty: Japanese government adviser

-Defence of Japanese military actions
+Japanese policy in China

-Baty's legal philosophy evolved while working for the Japanese government and was designed to justify Japanese actions of encroaching upon the sovereignty of China.
-Following the Japanese invasion of Manchuria in 1932 and the establishment of Manchukuo, Baty defended Japan's position in the League of Nations and advocated for the new state's membership.
+Oblas writes that Baty's legal philosophy developed while working for the Japanese government and was used to justify Japanese encroachments on Chinese sovereignty.
+After the Japanese invasion of Manchuria in 1932 and the establishment of Manchukuo, Baty defended Japan's position in the League of Nations and advocated membership for the new state.
 Baty also wrote legal opinions justifying the Second Sino-Japanese War in 1937.

-In addition, Baty donated 1,000 yen five times, a substantial sum for the time, to aid the families of fallen Japanese soldiers describing such actions as humanitarian, aimed at easing the grief of mothers, and arguing the war was avoidable if the League of Nations had accepted Baty's views and Japan's position.
+Baty donated 1,000 yen five times to aid the families of fallen Japanese soldiers.
+Baty described these donations as humanitarian and argued that the war could have been avoided if the League of Nations had accepted Baty's views and Japan's position.

-Baty's main argument was that the recognition of states must depend on one factor alone—effective control by the military and security forces of the government over the state's territory, and not on preconceived definitions of what the state should be.
-Based on this reasoning, Baty opposed the practice of granting de facto recognition, asserting that only final and irrevocable recognition should be applied.
-Baty accused the Western international community of hypocrisy for using de facto recognition as a tool to engage in certain transactions with governments of states Baty considered unfriendly, without fully committing to accepting those states as part of the international community.
+Baty argued that recognition of states should depend only on effective control by a government over a state's territory, rather than on prior definitions of what a state should be.
+On this basis, Baty opposed de facto recognition, arguing that recognition should be final and irrevocable.
+Baty accused Western states of hypocrisy for using de facto recognition as a way to conduct transactions with governments they had not fully accepted as members of the international community.